evymail87gmailcom/EvysGarage/evysGarage/ReadMe.txt

 Need-to-have for the assignment:

 Classes:
-An abstract baseklass, Vehicle, to be inherited by subclasses Car, Bicycle, Motorcycle, Truck and Bus.KLAR A garageclass that holds the functionality of the garage and an array of Vehicles.KLAR
+An abstract baseklass, Vehicle, to be inherited by subclasses Car, Bicycle, Motorcycle, Truck and Bus.
+A garageclass that holds the functionality of the garage and an array of Vehicles.

 FUNCTIONS:
 ListVehicles-prints all vehicles in the garage.